Tulip-Dev/tulip/doc/user/plugins_management.rst

 .. |icon_perspective| image:: ../../software/tulip/resources/icons/64/plugin_controller.png

 Upon clicking on the "Plugins center button", located at the top left of the panel, you will be able to browse the available plugins.
-Plugins are sorted by categories :
+Plugins are sorted by categories:

 * |icon_algorithm| **Algorithms**: here are regrouped the plugins to perform a specific test or layout on your values.
 Despite an impressive number of proposed algorithms, new or more efficient versions of the already existing ones may be implemented depending of research publications.